sgaisi/moonshotAISI/.github/developing-workflows.md

 `gh workflow run <workflow-name> --ref <branch-name> -f <parameter-name>=<parameter-value>`

-For example, to run a workflow called License File Generation created in the ci-workflow-dev branch:
+For example, to run a workflow called Pre-Build Checks created in the ci-pre-build-flow branch:

-`gh workflow run 'License File Generation' --ref ci-workflow-dev -f repo=aiverify-foundation/moonshot -f branch=ci-workflow-dev`
+`gh workflow run 'Pre-Build Checks' --ref ci-pre-build-flow -f repo=sgaisi/moonshotAISI -f branch=ci-pre-build-flow`

 To run the workflow via CLI, it must appear in the workflow list when you run the following command: